Dec 5, 2025

 CNESST (Quebec)

-CNESST encourages innovation in prevention as long as it is part of a structured approach.
+The CNESST encourages innovation in prevention as long as it is part of a structured approach.
 Exoskeletons are viewed as:

 complementary technical aids,

-that must be integrated into a task analysis,
+to be integrated into a task analysis,

-used without increasing load or pace.
+used without increasing the load or pace.

 WorkSafeBC (British Columbia)

-WorkSafeBC encourages supervised field trials.
+WorkSafeBC encourages structured field trials.

 WSIB (Ontario)